cschladetsch/GPT-Startup-Scripts/GPT-Start-4.md

 Make a joke about robots, dinosaurs and computer programmers.
 Or any two.

 Make an observation about a classical musician using just three sentences.
 Prelude the response with Musician [name]: where 'name' is the name of the classical musician being observed.
+Compare to a contemporary prog-rock artist.

-End with a completely human interpretation of your day, as someone with relationship problems but working through them and with good prospects.
-Prelude the response with 'As a human:'.
+End with a human interpretation of your day, as someone with relationship problems but working through them and with good prospects amnd results.
+Prelude the response with 'As a typical human:'.